slatedocs/slate/source/includes/_message.md

 Before we institute Document Message, we must introduce 2 major concepts.

-* The Standard Lifecycle of Document Message
+* The Standard Lifecycle of Document Message.
-* The Message Group and Entries
+* The Message Group and Entries.

 ## The Standard Lifecycle of Document Message

-The document messages are used for normal requests acted by the end-user, that are processed by the standard work flow we metiond before:
+The document messages are used for normal requests generated from the end-user.
+They are processed by the standard work flow we metiond before:

-1. [Source Application] publishes the message to broker
+1. [Source Application] publishes the message to broker.
 2. [Broker] according its strategies to generate an update decision for each related application, then sends the decisions to remote applications.
 3. [Target Application] receives the decision and processes them by consumers, after generates an update reply and sends it back to the broker.